pollev/Kringlecon-2-Turtle-Doves/index.md

 #### Solution
 This challenge is timed.
 You need to complete the iptables rules within 5 minutes.
 Note that there is nothing stopping you from trying multiple times.
 So the time limitation is not much of a problem.
+We start by checking out the IOT Teeth Braces document:
 ```
 elfuuser@e8bce7331ea7:~$ cat /home/elfuuser/IOTteethBraces.md
 # ElfU Research Labs - Smart Braces